noahfrederick/vim-composer/README.md

 ## Credits and License

-Thanks to Tim Pope for [Bundler.vim][bundler], which Composer.vim is modeled after.
+Thanks to Tim Pope for [Bundler.vim][bundler] on which Composer.vim is modeled.

 Copyright © Noah Frederick.
 Distributed under the same terms as Vim itself.
 See `:help license`.